ue bot icon

 • There was also ‘gift work’, volunteer work of one sort or another, ‘study work’, with more and more mature students finding that study was indeed serious work, and finally, ‘home work’, the uncounted, unpaid work involved in looking after the house or caring for relatives.

 • Work-life balance’ is, in my view, a misleading expression because it implies that work in life are two different things.
-Portfolio thinking holds that most of life is work, some of it boring, some lucrative, some worthwhile in its own right.
+Portfolio thinking holds that most of life is work, some of it boring, some lucrative, and some worthwhile in its own right.
 It is the ‘work balance’ that matters.
 Even those in full employment need to consider the balance of their portfolio.
 To try to get the balance in one package from one job will always be difficult, but not impossible if the employer understands.

-• … In midlife most of us begin to lose some of our energy and enthusiasm for the daily grind.
+• … In midlife, most of us begin to lose some of our energy and enthusiasm for the daily grind.
 We hope, perhaps optimistically, that our diminishing energy is replaced by increased wisdom.
 But wisdom is needed in smaller bites.

 Chapter Ten – St. Michael and St. George